post featured image

 woman performing a side leg lift in a power barre workout for women

-How To Do a Side Leg Lift
+How To Do A Side Leg Lift

 1. Stand with feet hip-width distance apart.
 Option to grip a set of light dumbbells at your chest.